The man who swapped Middlesex for the Lords of the North

 Dawid Malan is a linchpin of England’s limited overs batting plans, highlighted by him being ranked as the world’s number one T20 batter in September 2020 – the end of his first summer at Yorkshire having moved from Middlesex.

 He has since played his part in a T20 World Cup triumph in Australia in late 2022, though unfortunately missed the final through injury.
-The classy left-hander has, at time of writing, scored five international centuries across three formats – three in ODIs and one apiece in T20 and Test Cricket.
+The classy left-hander has, at time of writing, scored eight international centuries across three formats – six in ODIs and one apiece in T20 and Test Cricket.

 His first was 219 in a draw with Derbyshire in the BWT at Headingley in 2020 before adding 199 and 152 in Championship wins against Sussex and Kent at the same venue the two following summers.